 The opportunity to free code and develop an app is provided through Create.
 Selecting Create from the Python Home page allows students to develop an app outside of any restrictions or structure provided in the Learn lessons.

 By selecting New App, students are directed to a Free Code space that allows them to practice using all they have learned through the Python Lessons.
-The left-hand panel provides space for students to enter code.
-Their code can be downloaded to be worked on offline.
-Code can also be uploaded to the left-hand panel.
 Run code validates the code that students have entered.
 Code that is correct will display the results in this panel.
-Errors in coding will appear at the top of the panel.
+Errors in coding will appear in the Console panel.

 Selecting the Glossary from the Python dropdown menu or Home page provides access to an interactive menu of vocabulary terms specific to that coding language.
 Glossary terms are presented in a scrollable alphabetical list that provides each term and its meaning.
 A navigable grid of letters allows you to jump to any section of the list by selecting a letter.
 Only letters that have associated Glossary terms can be selected.